NeleBiH/LiquidctlGUI/README.md

 So what works and what not(atleast on my system)
 ----------------------------------------------------------------------------------

--list devices  --it it lists devices installed in your pc supported by liquidctl
+-list devices  --it lists devices installed in your pc supported by liquidctl

 -get status     --fan speeds,pump speeds,number of fans and water temp